magento/devdocs/src/cloud/reference/ece-tools-reference.md

 ## Docker configuration generator

-The `{{site.data.var.ct}}` package includes a dependency for the [magento/magento-cloud-docker] package, which provides functionality and Docker images to [launch a Docker development environment]({{ site.baseurl }}/cloud/docker/docker-config.html) for Magento Cloud.
+The `{{site.data.var.ct}}` package includes a dependency for the [magento/magento-cloud-docker] package, which provides functionality and configuration files for Docker images to [launch a Docker development environment]({{ site.baseurl }}/cloud/docker/docker-config.html) for Magento Cloud.
 You can also run {{site.data.var.mcd-prod}} as a stand-alone package.

 You use the following commands to generate the Docker configuration files and build your environment.